 project overview

-I started this project because I love mythology, history, and mock trial.
-I wanted a way to explore ancient stories critically while also having fun debating and imagining what a courtroom for gods/goddesses and heroes might look like.
+I, Reagan Grella, along with my co-founder, Catheryne Redfield, started this project because I extremely passionate when it comes to mythology, history, and mock trial.
+I wanted a way to tell the ancient stories and myths that have been told for centuries, while also having fun debating and imagining what a courtroom for gods/goddesses and heroes might look like.

-Whether you’re a fan of Greek gods, historical figures, or just love a good courtroom drama, this project is for you.
+Whether you’re a fan of Greek gods, historical figures, or just love a good courtroom drama like me, this project is for you!
 Step into the courtroom and see who really deserves justice!

 How does it work?